 Mathers Room A & B—large conference rooms in Pearsons Hall; always list with the building name.
 (Example: Mathers Room A in Pearsons Hall) see appendix.

 Mayer Hall—correctly pronounced "my-er" as in Oscar Mayer foods, even though most people say "may-er."
-Includes the ISR Training Center, Morgan Room, Wilson Theatre, and Wood Room.
+Includes ISR, Morgan Room, Wilson Theatre, and Wood Room.
 See appendix.

 McNair Program—the Ronald E. McNair Post-Baccalaureate Achievement Program.
 See TRIO Department.

 McNair Scholars Summer Research Institute—the summer component of the McNair program, which pairs students with faculty mentors in conducting research.